EricRobertCampbell/spire-failiure-doc-then-excel-mwe/README.md

 Spire.Xls and Spire.Doc - Sequential Document Generation Failure

-This is an MRE for a bug in Spire.Xls 13.9.0 / Spire.Doc 12.71. (or some combination thereof).
+This is an MRE for a bug in Spire.Xls 13.9.0 & 14.7.3 / Spire.Doc 12.71. (or some combination thereof).
 In some circumstances, generating a .doc file followed by a .xls file will result in a crash.
+In our testing, we found that generating a Word file, then converting _two or more_ Excel files to a pdf, then generating another Word document results in an unrecoverable crash.
+The trick also seems to be that both file kinds need to have images included in them.

+This bug is present when using either of Spire.Xls 13.9.0 or 14.7.3.

 ```
 Unhandled Exception: System.InvalidCastException: Arg_InvalidCastException